lordnik22/org-shoplist/README.md

 You can also have nested headers (See [Explicitness](#Explicitness)).

 #### Factor ####
 A recipe can have a factor-property.
 With the factor-property you can define the amount of people or portion the recipe is written for.
 The property is controllable with `(org-shoplist-factor-up)` and `(org-shoplist-factor-down)`.
-This property affects not only ingredients of the current recipe but also all ingrdients in the underlying tree.
-Headers with no ingredients aren't affected and [Explicitness](#Explicitness) has no effect on these functions.
+This property affects not only ingredients of the current header-level but also all ingrdients in the underlying tree.
+Headers with no ingredients aren't affected and [Explicitness](#Explicitness) is ignored for these functions.

 Example:
 ```